 ‘But he still kept a lot in reserve.’

-But, but, but … there was something remote about him, there was no family he’d talk about, I was all the family he had.
+‘I see where you’re going with that and to a small extent – well yes.
+But it was something else, something between man and woman, which was more important to me.
+There was something remote about him, there was no family he’d talk about, I was all the family he had.
 He was close to you, he liked you.
 In bed, he wasn’t too bad, he could be inventive, he’d always try to make it good for me and I once said he should just take some pleasure for himself – didn’t register.
-His concept of woman was a damsel who needed to be feted. – now what woman would not want that?’
+His concept of a woman was a damsel who needed to be feted. – now what woman would not want that?’

 ‘A woman who wanted an eyeball to eyeball, down to earth relationship.’